4. Teaching Delivery Overview

 Your personal approach to teaching and the content delivery strategies you utilize are important components in course design and implementation.
 While lectures still play a large role in higher education, they too are being adapted to be in-line with the movement towards more student-centered, active-learning environments.
 Hence, they are becoming interactive, shorter in duration with more frequent breaks, and can include direct student involvement.1

-Regardless of whether you are comfortable as "the sage on the stage," or you prefer the newer "guide on the side" approach, we have included strategies to help you improve your delivery in either context and to give you some new ideas as well.
+Regardless of how you plan to present content to your students, we have included strategies to help you improve your delivery in any context and to give you some new tools and ideas as well.

 1. Mazur, E. (1997) Peer Instruction.
 Upper Saddle River, NJ.
 Prentice-Hall